Platform Why Atrean Pricing Request Private Demo

 Target: Single & Multi-Family Office · $50M+

 Built specifically for family office accounting and entity management, Archway is a deep operational platform.
-Its strength is in the back-office — general ledger, bill pay, entity management.
-Its weakness is in the front — real-time portfolio intelligence is not its focus.
+Its strength is in the back office, general ledger, bill pay, and entity management.
+Its weakness is in the front end, where real-time portfolio intelligence is not its focus.

 Verdict for $100M–$1B FO